 - Once signed, the court will release a stamped order which you can submit to the credit reporting bureaus; which in turn, will delete the listing from your credit report.

-It is important to note that there are many intricacies involved in claiming for the coverage of the Statue of Limitations.
-While, in general, debts from simple contracts are covered by the law on statute barred debts in NSW, the terms of credit may vary as well as the period in which the limitation starts.
+It is important to note that there are many intricacies involved in claiming for the coverage of the Statute of Limitations.
+While, in general, debts from simple contracts are covered by the law on statute-barred debts in NSW, the terms of credit may vary as well as the period in which the limitation starts.
 So, it is still advisable to seek legal help whenever you feel that there is more to the actions of debt collection.